 Most available studies found that palliative care had no impact on overall symptom burden compared to usual care, but some studies found beneficial effects on certain disease-specific symptoms and physical symptoms in general.
 The commonly-reported symptoms included pain, fatigue, drowsiness, nausea, anxiety, depression, appetite, dyspnea, and sleep quality, as measured by composite scores or frequency and intensity of specific symptoms.
 The same seven RCTs reporting QoL outcomes also reported on symptom burden, and four of seven found no statistically significant differences in any symptoms between groups.
-Possible explanations for lack of benefit in these studies included some symptom scales were not validated in populations receiving homebased palliative care in one study;16 a relatively low symptom severity in both groups at baseline in two studies;^{8,20} and measurement insensitivity as patients approach death, which was mentioned in one study.9
+Possible explanations for lack of benefit in these studies included some symptom scales were not validated in populations receiving homebased palliative care in one study;17 a relatively low symptom severity in both groups at baseline in two studies;^{10,21} and measurement insensitivity as patients approach death, which was mentioned in one study.11

-The other three studies, one of good quality19 and two of fair quality,^{15,22} showed reductions in some disease-specific symptoms and physical symptoms.
-Rummans and Cheville described the results from the same RCT that evaluated an interdisciplinary palliative intervention featuring physical therapy in 90 cancer patients undergoing radiation therapy.
-12,22 The investigators found that physical symptoms, as measured by Linear Analog Scales of Assessment (LASA)-physical wellbeing scale, were reduced in the intervention group while increased in the control group at week four (-10.0 vs. +0.4, p=0.022).
-However, additional subscales measuring the severity of frequency of pain, fatigue, activity, and symptom distress showed no differences.
-Also in cancer patients, Temel's RCT found that the intervention group scored better at 12 weeks on the lung cancer subscale (LCS) of the FACT-L scale (21.0 vs. 19.3 for usual care, p=0.04), which evaluates seven symptoms specific to lung cancer.
-19 Finally, in patients with cancer, advanced COPD, or advanced CHF, Rabow et al. reported that palliative care reduced dyspnea, as measured by the University of California, San Diego Shortness of Breath Questionnaire.
-15 After controlling for dyspnea at baseline, patients in the control group reported a significantly higher rate of dyspnea than the intervention group (OR=6.07, 95% CI, 1.04 to 35.56), as well as significantly higher degree of interference from dyspnea on daily activities (25.4 vs. 40.6 for controls, p=0.01) at 12 months.
+The other three studies, one of good quality20 and two of fair quality,^{23,24} showed reductions in some disease-specific symptoms and physical symptoms.
+A secondary analysis of the previously-described Rummans RCT found that physical symptoms, as measured by Linear Analog Scales of Assessment (LASA)-physical well-being scale, were reduced in the intervention group while increased in the control group at week four (-10.0 vs. +0.4, p=0.022).14 However, additional subscales measuring the severity of frequency of pain, fatigue, activity, and symptom distress showed no differences.
+The Temel RCT found that the intervention group scored better at 12 weeks on the lung cancer subscale (LCS) of the FACT-L scale (21.0 vs. 19.3 for usual care, p=0.04), which evaluates seven symptoms specific to lung cancer.20 Finally, Rabow et al. reported that patients in the control group reported a significantly higher rate of dyspnea than the intervention group (OR=6.07, 95% CI, 1.04 to 35.56), as well as significantly higher degree of interference from dyspnea on daily activities (25.4 vs. 40.6 for controls, p=0.01) at 12 months based on the University of California, San Diego Shortness of Breath Questionnaire.23

 As with QoL, we found no clear evidence of heterogeneity associated with the study population or timing of care for symptom burden outcomes.
 Results associated with symptom burden were similar in cancer-only studies and studies with mixed populations: two of five cancer-only studies and one of two studies with mixed populations reported positive effects.
-There also was no clear pattern in terms of timing of care: two of three studies that did not specify timing reported positive effects while one of three studies that compared early palliative care to usual care in cancer patients showed a benefit.
+There also was no clear pattern in terms of timing of care: two of three studies that did not specify timing reported positive effects, while one of three studies that compared early palliative care to usual care in cancer patients showed a benefit.
 The one RCT comparing early versus delayed palliative care showed no statistically significant difference between groups.